 Terms with Challenging Morphology

 Terms that are being imported follow the same morphology rules as terms created directly in a Memsource TB.
 Please see our Term Morphology article for more details.

 Apart from working with synonyms and Fuzzy/Exact matches, you can also add a pipe character | as a boundary between the word stem (the part that does not change) and the suffix (the part that does change).
 This is especially useful for words whose endings can change.
 For example, the term smíšen|ý in Czech can also come up as smíšeného, smíšenou, etc. Putting the "|" character before the ý ensures that all three endings will be considered matches.

 TBX Import Format

 Memsource also supports the TBX format for terminology imports (and exports).
-The TBX standard is a "loose" standard, which means that if a TBX file is imported from non-Memsource software, some of the metadata may not get imported.
-However, we have optimized the import from Multiterm TBX and the following metadata should get imported correctly into Memsource:
+The TBX standard is a "loose" standard, which means that if a TBX file is imported from another CAT tool, some of the metadata may not get imported.
+See the full list of the attributes in our Term Metadata in Term Base article for more details.